Yesnt: Are Diffusion Relighting Models Ready for Capture Stage Compositing? A Hybrid Alternative to Bridge the Gap: Introduction

 Volumetric capture stages provide a compelling platform for recording human performances in 3D, enabling applications such as immersive telepresence, virtual production, and mixed-reality content creation.
 These systems allow for captured performances to be replayed from arbitrary viewpoints and inserted into novel environments.
 Realizing this potential, however, requires addressing two fundamental challenges: \emph{novel view synthesis}, to render unseen perspectives from sparse camera inputs, and \emph{relighting}, to adapt the captured content to new lighting conditions so that it blends naturally into target scenes.

-The first challenge, novel view synthesis (NVS), has witnessed extraordinary progress in recent years.
-Breakthroughs such as Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} and 3D Gaussian Splatting~\cite{kerbl20233d}, together with a large body of follow-up work~\cite{dalal2024gaussian}, have demonstrated the ability to generate photorealistic renderings from sparse views with remarkable fidelity.
-By combining multi-view cues with expressive scene representations that capture geometry and appearance, these approaches have transitioned from academic prototypes to production-ready tools, establishing a new foundation for volumetric video pipelines \cite{volinga2025vpland,arcturus2025studio}.
+The first challenge, novel view synthesis (NVS), has seen rapid progress in recent years, with methods such as Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} and 3D Gaussian Splatting~\cite{kerbl20233d}, along with extensive follow-up work~\cite{dalal2024gaussian}, enabling photorealistic rendering from sparse multi-view input and establishing NVS as a reliable foundation for modern volumetric video pipelines.
 The second challenge, relighting, has been extensively studied, but remains difficult in capture stages where inputs are sparse, lighting is uniform, and material or illumination cues are limited.
-While one-light-at-a-time (OLAT) capture can enable high-quality relighting~\cite{Xu_2023_ICCV,teufelgera2025HumanOLAT}, it remains impractical for most applications.
-Inverse rendering provides a principled formulation, yet becomes ill-posed under limited observations needed for dynamic acquisition.
-Recent data-driven approaches, including diffusion-based decomposition models, offer a promising alternative by directly predicting material and illumination properties from images~\cite{ren2024relightful,zhang2025scaling,jin2024neural,liang2025diffusion}.
+While one-light-at-a-time (OLAT) capture can enable high-quality relighting~\cite{Xu_2023_ICCV,teufelgera2025HumanOLAT}, it remains impractical for dynamic content, leaving inverse rendering fundamentally underconstrained.
+Recent data-driven approaches, including diffusion-based decomposition models, offer a promising alternative by directly predicting material and illumination properties~\cite{ren2024relightful,zhang2025scaling,jin2024neural,liang2025diffusion}, but their applicability in volumetric video pipelines remains unclear.

-This motivates our central question: \emph{Are diffusion relighting models ready for capture stage compositing?} While their progress is promising, it remains unclear whether these models can meet the demands of real-world use when integrated into volumetric capture pipelines.
-In this work, we revisit the relighting problem from a practical perspective with an emphasis on stability.
-We propose a simple yet effective approach that leverages priors from state-of-the-art decomposition models while avoiding the complexity and instability of full inverse rendering or generative diffusion methods.
-To this end, we introduce a flow-guided temporal regularization scheme for consistent material estimates and a lightweight screen-space relighting module inspired by real-time graphics pipelines with efficient shadow computation.
-By combining learned priors with physically informed design choices, our method achieves more stable and accurate relighting, making it better suited for production pipelines in volumetric capture.